PaulKinlan/paul.kinlan.me/content/en/2011-06-07-landing-my-first-webkit-patch-onpopstate-lock.markdown

 the LeviRoutes framework I wanted to be able to simulate an &ldquo;onpopstate&rdquo;
 event.</p>

-<p>Let&rsquo;s just quickly digress with a little bit about HTML DOM events.
+<p>Let's just quickly digress with a little bit about HTML DOM events.
 HTML
-defines a rich series of events that are fired when a user clicks on something, the page loads or&hellip;.. well let&rsquo;s just say there are hundreds of events.
+defines a rich series of events that are fired when a user clicks on something, the page loads or&hellip;.. well let's just say there are hundreds of events.
 Not only do the events get triggered when the user or system does something, but the developer can easily <a href="http://www.w3.org/TR/2001/WD-DOM-Level-3-Events-20010823/events.html#Events-document">simulate events</a>.
  If you want to click on a button via script.
 Simple:</p>